The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 The GRAMA project stands for Game Theory, Random Processes, Artificial Intelligence, and Machine Learning for Agriculture.

-We are working with NABARD (National Bank for Agriculture and Rural Development) and BEL (Bharat Electronics Limited) to develop and implement novel algorithms and principled solutions to help farmers.
-These algorithms and solutions will be powered by tools from Artificial Intelligence and Game Theory.
+During 2021-2024, we have worked with NABARD (National Bank for Agriculture and Rural Development) through a generous grant to develop and implement novel algorithms and principled solutions to help farmers.
+These algorithms and solutions are powered by tools from Artificial Intelligence and Game Theory.

 Crop Planning System (CROP-S)